Talker-T2AV: Joint Talking Audio-Video Generation with Autoregressive Diffusion Modeling: Conclusion

 \section{Conclusion}

 We presented \textsc{Talker-T2AV}, an autoregressive diffusion framework for joint talking audio-video generation from text.
 The core design principle is to decouple cross-modal generation into high-level joint modeling in a shared autoregressive backbone and low-level rendering in two independent modality-specific diffusion heads.
 A single model with element-wise summation fusion supports three tasks---text-to-audio-video, audio-driven talking head, and video dubbing---without architectural modification or additional fine-tuning.
-Experiments validate that this factorized design outperforms dual-branch diffusion transformer baselines on joint generation and matches or surpasses dedicated systems on the two conditional generation tasks.
+Experiments validate that, for talking-head generation with frame-aligned audio and motion latents, this factorized design outperforms dual-branch diffusion transformer baselines on joint generation and matches or surpasses dedicated systems on the two conditional generation tasks, while running two to three orders of magnitude faster than those baselines at an order of magnitude fewer parameters.
+We leave to future work whether the same principle extends to general scene-level audio-video generation.